What is the Policing Authority?

 The Authority is not part of the Garda Síochána nor of the Department of Justice and Equality.

 Its members were appointed by the Government following an open selection process conducted by the Public Appointments Service.

-The Garda Síochána Ombudsman Commission deals with complaints about the conduct of members of the Garda Síochána.
+GSOC deals with complaints made by members of the public concerning the conduct of members of the Garda Síochána.

 What is the difference between the Policing Authority and GSOC?

 The Garda Síochána Ombudsman Commission (GSOC) was set up in 2007 to provide efficient, fair and independent oversight of policing in Ireland.
 Its vision is to be a driver of ever-improving police accountability and its principal role is to deal with complaints about the conduct of members of the Garda Síochána.
-Visit the GSOC website www.gardaombudsman.ie/
+For further information visit GSOC’s website.

 What is the difference between the Policing Authority and the Garda Inspectorate?

 The Garda Síochána Inspectorate was established in 2006 as an independent statutory body with the objective of ensuring that the resources available to the Garda Síochána are used to achieve and maintain the highest levels of efficiency and effectiveness in its operation and administration, as measured by reference to the best standards of comparable police services.
 It carries out its functions by undertaking inspections in relation to any particular aspects of the operation and administration of the Garda Síochána, as requested to do so by the Minister and reporting on and providing advice to the Minister with regard to best policing practice as required.
 For further information visit Garda Síochána Inspectorate's website.